BrianSidebotham/arm-tutorial-rpi/part-2/readme.md

 ==================================================
 ```

 LD is using an internal linker script.
-That means the linker script it's using is compiled into
-the ld executable.
+That means the linker script it's using is compiled into the ld executable.
 That means we can't edit the linker script.
-The linker can accept another
-linker script that we can provide.
-Grab a copy of the default linker script, I just grabbed it
-from the verbose output of LD that we just generated!
+The linker can accept another linker script that we can provide.
+Grab a copy of the default linker script, I just grabbed it from the verbose output of LD that we just generated!
 You can name it something like rpi.x.
-Now we can point the linker to this script:
+Now we can point the linker to this script.

 ## part-2/armc-06.c

 The code is identical to armc-05.c

-However, we add `-Wl,-T,rpi.x` to the compilation command to instruct LD to use a different
-linker script to the one it was using.
+However, we add `-Wl,-T,rpi.x` to the compilation command to instruct LD to use a different linker script to the one it was using.
 We've retained `-Wl,verbose` so we can see what happens.

-When passing options to the linker using GCC to compile and link, check the [gcc documentation](http://gcc.gnu.org/onlinedocs/gcc/Link-Options.html)
-which details the options you can pass.
+When passing options to the linker using GCC to compile and link, check the [gcc documentation](http://gcc.gnu.org/onlinedocs/gcc/Link-Options.html) which details the options you can pass.

 Now we have control of the linker script.
 We can try to find out what's "wrong".
-I quote wrong,
-because technically this works, but we've got an annoying 0x8000 offset.
-It'll be a pain to debug
-one day, I know it.
+I quote wrong, because technically this works, but we've got an annoying 0x8000 offset.
+It'll be a pain to debug one day, I know it.
 Let's find out what we need to do to fix it instead.
-You can also see how
-complicated a linker script can get when it needs to deal with C++ sections!
+You can also see how complicated a linker script can get when it needs to deal with C++ sections!

 I hope you're staying with me!
-I know this may seem far removed from C development on the
-Raspberry-Pi bare-metal, but in fact knowing how your tools work to construct the code is
-essential later on down the line - heck you wouldn't be getting it up and running on your own from
-scratch unless you knew at least some of this stuff!
+I know this may seem far removed from C development on the Raspberry-Pi bare-metal, but in fact knowing how your tools work to construct the code is essential later on down the line - heck you wouldn't be getting it up and running on your own from scratch unless you knew at least some of this stuff!

 Whilst I'm scan-reading the linker script I'm looking for things that stick out.
-Most of these
-sections are not used in our basic example so far, so whatever is messing with us must have a size
-set, and must be present only when we have something in the initialised variables section which
-we know from our investigations with nm is the __data_start section (it aligns with the gpio
-symbol which we initialised).
+Most of these sections are not used in our basic example so far, so whatever is messing with us must have a size set, and must be present only when we have something in the initialised variables section which we know from our investigations with nm is the __data_start section (it aligns with the gpio symbol which we initialised).

-The "problem" must be between the __data_start section and end of the text section (the symbol
-main indicated the start of the text section).
-After a little bit of hunting, I see a comment and
-an alignment pertaining to the data section on line 101:
+The "problem" must be between the __data_start section and end of the text section (the symbol main indicated the start of the text section).
+After a little bit of hunting, I see a comment and an alignment pertaining to the data section on line 101:

 ```
 /* Adjust the address for the data segment.
 We want to adjust up to